What You Need To Know Before You Get Your First Tattoo

 - Be prepared.
 Even a single session can take several hours, depending on how intricate your design is.
 It’s a good idea to bring a light snack and a hydrating drink with you.

 - When receiving your tattoo, you are going to be stuck repeatedly with a needle, and that is going to hurt.
 However, getting a tattoo in an area where your bones are near the skin without much muscle or tissue beneath — such as feet, ankles, elbows, and ribs — will be more painful.
+To find out which areas hurt the most and the least, check out our detailed tattoo pain chart.

 Helpful Advice: Try some deep breathing exercises to help your body relax throughout your tattoo.